A multi-faceted approach to mentoring

 To help new faculty find mentoring for different aspects of academic life, Lawrence offers the following opportunities.

-Department Chairs: The chair of the new faculty member's department or program can answer day-to-day questions and offer guidance for course planning, finding resources, helping students, and managing work.
+The chair or director of the new faculty member's department or program can answer day-to-day questions and offer guidance for course planning, finding resources, helping students, and managing work.
 Department colleagues can also be helpful sources of information on how things work at Lawrence.

-Faculty Guides: Through biweekly conversations, a faculty guide from outside the department helps each new faculty member set goals for teaching, scholarship or creative activity, and healthy balance, and take steps toward personal and professional success.
+Through biweekly conversations, a faculty guide from outside the department helps each new tenure-track faculty member set goals for teaching, scholarly or creative activity, and healthy balance, and take steps toward personal and professional success.